crushlovely/skyline/README.md

 Skyline helps you create a design system for your website.
 It encourages a well thought-out CSS architecture, and enables you to develop a reusable and maintainable codebase.

 This starter kit includes the style files you will use on your site.
-In most cases, you will copy the contents of the `stylesheets` folder into your own project.
+In most cases, you will copy the contents of the `css` folder into your own project.
 Each SCSS partial is self-documented and includes markup examples in the comments.
 The kit also contains HTML files as examples to illustrate how you will write out your markup.

 Skyline is a minimal scaffolding, it does not impose a visual style.
 It contains many layout and structural helpers, utilities, and basic element and module styles that you will build upon.
 It is really a starting point, an organized set of files that allow you to create your own custom framework.